Compositional Generalization from Learned Skills via CoT Training: A Theoretical and Structural Analysis for Reasoning: Systematic Generalization via a Two-Stage Circuit

 \subsection{Robust Systematic Generalization through CoT Training}

-In practice, not all CoT training data is manually annotated, making it reasonable to assume the presence of erroneous reasoning steps.
-We seek to understand the source of CoT training's robustness under such imperfect conditions.
-In this section, we extend our analysis to settings where erroneous reasoning steps are present in the training data.
+In practice, not all CoT training data is manually annotated, which means erroneous reasoning steps may be present.
+We aim to understand the source of CoT training's robustness under such imperfect conditions.
+In this section, we extend our analysis to settings where erroneous reasoning steps exist in the training data.

-$\diamond$ \textbf{Method.} We aim to analyze the robustness of the systematic generalization gained through CoT training under noisy training data.
-We choose the same datasets in Section \ref{subsec:cot vs. nocot}, and a two-layer model stated in Appendix \ref{app:2_circuit}.
+$\diamond$ \textbf{Method.} We aim to analyze the robustness of systematic generalization achieved through CoT training when noise is present in the training data.
+We use the same datasets as in Section \ref{subsec:cot vs. nocot}, along with a two-layer model described in Appendix \ref{app:2_circuit}.
 We introduce noise to the ID test examples $S_{\text{ID}_{\text{train}}}^{(2)}$ by randomly selecting a valid entity (the gold training target is $e_1,r_1,r_2,e_2,e_3$): (1) Only the second hop is noisy, $e_1,r_1,r_2,e_2,e_3^{\text{noise}}$; (2) Both hops are noisy, $e_1,r_1,r_2,e_2^{\text{noise}},e_3^{\text{noise}}$.
 Note that the noise ratio is denoted as $\xi$, we explore the impact of different $\xi$.
-Then, we analyze different $\xi$ (noise ratio) candidate sets for the two situations: $\{0.05,0.2,0.4,0.6,0.8\}$ for only the second hop is noisy and $\{0.05,0.1\}$ for both hops are noisy.
+Next, we analyze different noise ratio ($\xi$) candidate sets for the two situations: ${0.05, 0.2, 0.4, 0.6, 0.8}$ for cases where only the second hop is noisy, and ${0.05, 0.1}$ for cases where both hops are noisy.
 More results are in Appendix \ref{app:noise result}.